Yoyogi National Gymnasium

-The arena holds 13,291 people (9,079 stand seats, 4,124 arena seats and 88 "royal box" seats) and is now primarily used for ice hockey, futsal and basketball.
+The arena can hold 12,898 people (8,774 stand seats and 4,124 arena seats) and an arena area of 4000 m2.
+It is now primarily used for ice hockey, futsal, basketball and volleyball.

-The NHK World studios are adjacent to the arena along the edge of Yoyogi Park.
+The NHK studios are adjacent to the arena along the edge of Yoyogi Park.
 Therefore, images of the arena are regularly featured at the end of NHK Newsline broadcasts.